akhilpb001/snippet-ss/README.md

 # snippet-ss
-A generic set of style sheets
+A generic set of stylesheet classes